OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **Eligibility Checker:** The Eligibility Checker contract is designed to determine the eligibility of a recipient for different entities based on their vaccine requirements and the vaccine of the recipients.
 It ensures that only eligible individuals can access certain entities.
 The contract has several components and functionalities:
     * _sm_: A public variable that holds an instance of the SystemManager contract.
     * _vr_: A public variable that holds an instance of the VaccineRegistry contract.
-    * _constructor_: The constructor initializes variables sm and vr with the deployed contract addresses of SystemManager and VaccineRegistry.
+    * _constructor_: The constructor initializes variables _sm_ and _vr_ with the deployed contract addresses of SystemManager and VaccineRegistry.
     * Functions:
         * _isEligible_: Determines whether a recipient is eligible for accessing an entity according to the requirements of an entity and the vaccination of the recipient.
-It takes _entityIndex_ and _Recipient _struct as inputs and returns a boolean value indicating eligibility.
-It iterates through the vaccine requirement list of the specified entity, checking if the recipient is vaccinated for each required vaccine using the _isVaccinated _function in _VaccineRegistry _contract.à
+It takes _entityIndex_ and _Recipient_ struct as inputs and returns a boolean value indicating eligibility.
+It iterates through the vaccine requirement list of the specified entity, checking if the recipient is vaccinated for each required vaccine using the _isVaccinated_ function in _VaccineRegistry_ contract.

 ### **Ethereum Blockchain**

 The Ethereum blockchain serves as the decentralized ledger that stores all vaccination records in a tamper-proof and immutable manner.
 Each vaccine transaction is recorded as a block on the blockchain, forming an unbroken chain of data.
 The decentralized nature of the blockchain ensures that no single entity has control over the data, mitigating the risk of data manipulation or unauthorized access.